rali-udem/jsRealB/README.md

     * `Dependent-en.js`, `Dependent-fr.js` : language specific `Dependent` classes.
     * `JSON-tools.js` : functions for dealing with the JSON input format
     * `jsRealB.js` : _main_ module that gathers all exported symbols from other classes and exports them in a single list.
 It also defines other utility functions and constants
+    * `Lemmatize.js` : functions to create a Map of all possible jsRealB expressions that can be generated from the English and French lexicons
     * `Lexicon.js` : English and French lexicons with their associated functions
     * `LICENSE.txt` : Apache 2.0 license for the source code
     * `NonTerminal-en.js`, `NonTerminal-fr.js` :Language specific classes for functions and constants that are shared between `Dependent.js` and `Phrase.js`